john00123/udacity-fs-003/README.md

 ```
 $ vagrant ssh
 ```

-* Access the database by using:
+###### Running the project
+* Verify access to database using the following command:
 ```
 $ psql -d news -f newsdata.sql
 ```

-###### Running the project
-Make sure you have downloaded all the files listed in requirements, after that:
-- Connect to the VM using the following commmand
+* Access the Virtual machine navigate to the vagrant folder inside it and then run the following command to outpu the database queries for the project.
 ```
-$ vagrant up
+$ python3 news.py
 ```
-- After VM is runnin run `Vagrant ssh`.
-- Navigate to the vagrant folder using `cd vagrant`
-- Once succesfully